-- When introduced into a diseased joint, bone marrow stem cells display plasticity and multipotency (the ability to change/morph into other cell types, multiply.
+- When introduced into a diseased joint, stem cells display plasticity and multipotency (the ability to change/morph into other cell types, multiply.
 They also signal the native stem cells and other growth factors to regroup and begin repairing damaged joints.)

 - Mesenchymal stem cells express various growth factors – an array of bioactive molecules that stimulate local tissue repair – These growth factors, and the direct cell to cell contact between MSCs and chondrocytes (the present remaining cartilage cells in the joint), have been observed to influence chondrogenic differentiation and cartilage matrix formation – in simple terms – stem cells regenerated cartilage.(5)

 University of Iowa research published in the Journal of orthopaedic research